YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ## 7.Ensemble
 Ensemble methods are techniques that create multiple models and then combine them to produce improved results.
 Ensemble methods usually produce more accurate solutions than a single model would.
 We have four different feature sets and random_state parameters enable split feature vector sets in the same way, which means we can use ensemble models on our own.
-Based on the voting way, First ensemble model consisted of non sequential models; Logistic Regression with Count vectorizer, SVM with Counter vectorizer, Decision Tree with Tf-Idf, RandomForeset with counter vectorizer, Xgboost with word2vec applied PCA.
+Based on the voting way, First ensemble model consisted of non sequential models; Logistic Regression with Count vectorizer, SVM with Counter vectorizer, Decision Tree with Tf-Idf, RandomForest with counter vectorizer, Xgboost with word2vec applied PCA.

 Table shows the accuracy, recall, precision, and f1 score of the ensemble model.